Tournaments in 2017-2018

 SYCs: another much bigger option for Y10, Y12, Y14 to qualify for National Championships.
 Bigger than RYCs, you aren't limited to ones just in our region.
 The closest this year are in CO, WA, and CA. If your fencer would like to be competitive at Nationals AND is in the older year of his/her age bracket, I would go to an SYC later in the season to jump into the deep end and learn how the kids from big fencing centers are fencing.
 You will likely be wowed but you will learn a lot and improve immensely as a fencer.

 Most NACs are for Cadet and older age groups or Div III and above.
-There is however a NAC in Cleveland in March for Y10, Y12, Y14.
+There is however a NAC in March for Y10, Y12, Y14.
 You don't need to qualify in order to go to Y14 and older NACs, you do for Y10 and Y12.